The cause of precocious puberty is often unknown, but it may be caused by structural abnormalities or tumors in the brain.

 The start of puberty takes place when the hypothalamus (the region of the brain that controls the pituitary gland) begins to secrete a chemical signal called gonadotropin-releasing hormone.
 The pituitary gland responds to this signal by releasing hormones called gonadotropins (luteinizing hormone and follicle-stimulating hormone), which stimulate the growth of the sex glands (the testes in boys and the ovaries in girls).
 These sex glands secrete sex hormones, such as testosterone or estrogen, that cause puberty.

 In boys, the first signs of puberty are enlargement of the testes and scrotum, followed by lengthening of the penis.
-Pubic and underarm hair (axillary hair) appear next (see Figure: Milestones in Sexual Development).
-In boys, puberty usually begins between the ages of 10 years and 14 years.
+Pubic and underarm hair (axillary hair) appear next.
+In boys, puberty usually begins between the ages of 10 years and 14 years (see Puberty in Boys).

 In girls, the first change of puberty is usually the start of breast development (breast budding).
-Shortly afterward, pubic and underarm hair begin to grow (see Figure: Milestones in Sexual Development).
-In girls, puberty usually begins between the ages of 8 to 13 years.
+Shortly afterward, pubic and underarm hair begin to grow.
+In girls, puberty usually begins between the ages of 8 to 13 years (see Puberty in Girls).

 In both sexes, around the time of puberty, the adrenal gland also begins to secrete hormones that lead to the appearance of pubic and underarm hair.
 These adrenal hormones are controlled by different chemical signals than the other puberty hormones.

-In precocious puberty, a child's body begins changing into an adult's body too soon.
+In precocious puberty, a child's body begins changing into an adult's body earlier than anticipated.

 There are three types of precocious puberty:

-The causes and symptoms differ among the three types.
+The causes and symptoms differ between the three types.

 This type of precocious puberty is more common overall and is 5 to 10 times more frequent in girls.